Ferry Operators

 Makruzz Class Selection Guide: Which One is Right for You?

 Choose Premium if you’re backpacking, traveling solo, or just need reliable transport without frills.
-At ₹1,250-1,950, it’s the sensible choice for budget-conscious travelers.
+At Rs 1,250-1,775, it’s the sensible choice for budget-conscious travelers.

-Deluxe makes sense for couples, food lovers, and anyone prone to seasickness who benefits from upper deck placement.
-The ₹700 premium over base Premium buys you a noticeably better experience.
+Deluxe makes sense for couples and anyone prone to seasickness who benefits from upper deck placement.
+The Rs 500-900 premium over base Premium buys you better seats, fewer passengers around you, and superior views.

 Royal class fits special occasions, business travelers, elderly passengers needing maximum comfort, and families with infants who value privacy.